-The effective tax rate for the three months ended March 31, 2018 differed from the expected federal tax rate of 21% primarily due to excess tax benefits related to stock-based compensation.
-The effective tax rate for the three months ended March 31, 2017 differed from the expected federal tax rate of 35% primarily due to the tax benefit of federal tax credits and the nontaxable LLC earnings of CGPH.
+The effective tax rate for the three months ended June 30, 2018 differed from the expected federal tax rate of 21% primarily due to the deferred tax benefit from revisions to the estimated deferred tax balances as of December 31, 2017 as a result of the Tax Act and excess tax benefits related to stock-based compensation.
+The effective tax rate for the three months ended June 30, 2017 differed from the expected federal tax rate of 35% primarily due to the tax benefit of federal tax credits and the nontaxable LLC earnings of CGPH.